-Results 1–10 of 26 for "Review"X related to "TOPSS on Facebook" Refine Your Search Refine Your Search TopicChildren (3)Parenting (3)Sexuality (3)Therapy (2)Trauma (2) 5 more... [+] Bullying (1)Death & dying (1)Sport & exercise (1)Teens (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (4)2011 (6)Author/ContributorRothschild, Louis (3)Tasso, Anthony F. (2)Ahbel-Rappe, Karin (1)Ainslie, Ricardo (1)Basseches, Harriet (1) 25 more... [+] Clements, Marcelle (1)Corn, Andrea S. (1)Cushman, Philip (1)Devinney, Helen (1)Eigen, Michael (1)Grand, Sue (1)Hall, Jane (1)Karen, Maroda (1)Kenner, Jane (1)Knowlton, Kathy (1)Lewis, J. Scott (1)Nierenberg, Ona (1)Reynaga-Abiko, Geneva (1)Ruth, Richard (1)Schulman, Martin A. (1)Stafford, Mark (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Takooshian, Harold (1)Thurer, Shari (1)Waugman, Richard M. (1)Weisbard, Karen (1)Winn, Martin (1)Zeavin, Lynne (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
+Results 1–10 of 26 for "Review"X related to "TOPSS on Facebook" Refine Your Search Refine Your Search TopicSexuality (3)Therapy (2)Aging (1)Disability (1)Parenting (1) 3 more... [+] Race (1)Trauma (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (2)2011 (5)Author/ContributorRothschild, Louis (2)Ahbel-Rappe, Karin (1)Ainslie, Ricardo (1)Basseches, Harriet (1)Clements, Marcelle (1) 19 more... [+] Cushman, Philip (1)Eigen, Michael (1)Grand, Sue (1)Hall, Jane (1)Harris, Judith (1)Karen, Maroda (1)Kimmel, Douglas (1)Knowlton, Kathy (1)Molina, Yamile (1)Nierenberg, Ona (1)Reynaga-Abiko, Geneva (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Tasso, Anthon F. (1)Tasso, Anthony F. (1)Waugman, Richard M. (1)Weisbard, Karen (1)Winn, Martin (1)Zeavin, Lynne (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Why Resist?
 Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
 Review 2.Object Relations and Social Relations (Book Review)The authors of this volume are hopeful that relational psychoanalysis could allow transparency in regard to practices among colleagues and critique what is taken for granted.
-Review 3.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013)3.Hey!
-Where’s the Lingo?
-(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 4.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
-This review includes an interview with the author.Review 5.Going On Being (Book Review)Reconciles Winnicott's insight about the signifigance of the title experience with Buddhist practice aimed at achieving "no self."Review 7.World, Affectivity, Trauma (Book Review)Carlo Strenger reviews the book "World, Affectivity, Trauma" by Robert D Stolorow.Review (January 2011)8.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011)9.The Supervisory Relationship: A Contemporary Psychodynamic Approach (Book Review)Invites supervisors and clinical consultants to examine their theoretical positions on the supervisory process and consider their technique.
+Review 3.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013)4.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 5.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+This review includes an interview with the author.Review 6.Going On Being (Book Review)Reconciles Winnicott's insight about the signifigance of the title experience with Buddhist practice aimed at achieving "no self."Review 7.World, Affectivity, Trauma (Book Review)Carlo Strenger reviews the book "World, Affectivity, Trauma" by Robert D Stolorow.Review (January 2011)8.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011)9.The Supervisory Relationship: A Contemporary Psychodynamic Approach (Book Review)Invites supervisors and clinical consultants to examine their theoretical positions on the supervisory process and consider their technique.
 They encourage readers to challenge their underlying assumptions about the task and process of supervision and consultation.Review 10.Psychoanalysis, Class and Politics (Book Review)In the early 1970’s a short paperback titled The Radical Therapist (Agel, 1971) made the rounds among anti-Vietnam War activists and others of a left-leaning political persuasion who shared an interest in psychology and psychotherapy.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Review"X related to "TOPSS on Facebook"